calimero-archive/calimero-examples/nft-market/contracts/README.md

 ## Init

-Inside the folder of the contract for both contracts open the deploy.sh files and replace MAIN_ACCOUNT_ID, CONTRACT_SUBACCOUNT_ID and SHARD_ID with your info.
+Inside the folder of the contract for both contracts open the init.sh files and replace MAIN_ACCOUNT_ID, CONTRACT_SUBACCOUNT_ID and SHARD_ID with your info.

 Examples: